 A reliable way to enforce high-level thinking is to create diagrams that represent your system (”system-viz” as we call it).
 Please rest assured: basic diagrams can take little effort, demand no expensive software, require no expertise, and be quite informal.
 Some clients express aversion to this practice, deeming system-viz foreign or more suited to a professional.
 As those professionals, allow us to tell you that every product stakeholder can and should weigh-in to a system blueprint.
 It’s a simple process that can help you better envision your product and avoid costly backtracks in the future.

 We’ll quickly run through the low-hanging fruit of system-viz.
-If you find yourself reluctant to put something down, consider at least hiring a bespoke software team to deliver a blueprint; these hours tend to be the cheapest and highest-yielding in the product development phase.
+If you find yourself reluctant to put something down, consider at least hiring a bespoke software development team to deliver a blueprint; these hours tend to be the cheapest and highest-yielding in the product development phase.

 To paint a better picture while diagramming and beyond, we’ll adopt the following system example: